qbwc/qbwc/README.md

 Every time the Web Connector initiates a new conversation with the application a Session will be created.
-The Session is a collection of jobs and the requests that comprise those jobs.
+The Session is a collection of jobs and the requests that comprise these jobs.
 A new Session will automatically queue up all the work available across all currently enabled jobs for processing by the web connector.
 The session instance will persist across all requests until the work it contains has been exhausted.
 You never have to interact with the Session class directly (unless you want to...) since creating a new job will automatically add it's work to the next session instance.

 A Job is just a named work queue.
 It consists of a name and a code block.
 The block can contain:

   * A single qbxml request
   * An array of qbxml requests
   * Code that genrates a qbxml request
   * Code that generates an array of qbxml requests

-Note: All requests should be in ruby hash form, generated using quickbooks_api.
-Raw requests will be supported soon.
+*Note: All requests should be in ruby hash form, generated using quickbooks_api.
+Raw requests will be supported soon.*

 The code block is re-evaluated every time a session instance with that job is created.
 Only enabled jobs are added to a new session instance.